OutSystems/docs-product/src/develop/logic/emails-reactive/managing.md

 If the content of an email is too big, some email readers clip the content.
 For example, Gmail shows **[Message clipped] View entire message** for all emails larger than 102KB.
 This can happen if you're generating content in your emails with a Theme that has a lot of CSS not designed for emails.

 To reduce the size of the email content, use a UI Flow with a blank Theme.
 See [Creating UI Flow without styles](../../ui/navigation/ui-flow.md#creating-ui-flow-without-styles) for instructions.

+## Email templates

+You or your designers can create email templates and share them in the environment with your developers.
+Templates ensure consistent look and feel and speed up development.

+Install a [module for custom email templates]() from Forge and follow the instructions for [creating screen templates](../ui/../../ui/screen-templates-create/intro.md).
+The process and user experience for creating email templates is similar to creating screen templates.
+Due to intended use, email templates, just like emails, don't support logic or non-email themes.